To be able to use the income equalisation schemes you need to be a certain type of entity carrying out a certain type of business activity.

 Who can use the environmental restoration scheme

 The environmental restoration scheme is used as some business activities cause environmental damage.
-It allows businesses to set aside money to cover testing, construction, restoration and monitoring for future remedial environmental work.
+It allows businesses to set aside money to cover future environmental restoration costs..